Mexico City subway collapse was a tragedy foretold - WTMJ

 According to a 2014 congressional report: “If the rails are unprotected and the shape of the wheels doesn’t comply with international standards, we have a potential risk of derailment.”
 The probe concluded the line should have use rubber-wheel suspension, rather than railroad-style steel wheels, but by then it was too late to change.

-But most reports had cleared the elevated track bed of any structural concerns until the 2017 quake revealed what the subway line was made of.
+But most reports had cleared the elevated track bed of any structural concerns until the 2017 quake, and complaints by those living near the tracks revealed what the subway line was made of.

 The tracks rise about 16 feet (5 meters) above a median strip and roadway in the southern borough of Tlahuac.
 Slender, reinforced concrete columns are topped by horizontal steel beams, which in turn support prefabricated concrete track beds on which gravel, railway ties and tracks are laid.